What is journaling in mongodb?

 How did mongodb get its name?

-Where mongodb data is stored?
+Where is mongodb data stored?

-How index is used in mongodb?
+What is metadata in mongodb?

 Oracle (3253)